.jpg?sw=1440)

 This can be a very tricky question to answer since it’s really dependent on the type of shed you’re looking to build.
 If you want something totally custom, you’ll want to hire someone with a lot of experience or take it on as a project yourself.
 But, be careful.
 While building a custom shed can mean getting 100% of what you want and having more control over the price, it’s easy to go over your budget really quickly if you don’t plan and stick to that plan.
 It can also turn into a big mess if you don’t have a lot of experience building sheds.

-If you decide to get a kit, the upfront cost might seem higher.
-However, you can budget more easily because you know the exact cost of building the shed.
-Best of all, you don’t have to have much experience.
-In fact, if you get a Keter resin shed, it can be easily put together with very minimal tools, and it’s a very sturdy option that won’t just fold to the elements.
+If you decide to get a shed kit, the upfront cost might seem higher.
+However, you can budget more easily because you can build the shed yourself and know the exact cost.
+Best of all, you don’t have to have much experience since it’s easy to assemble, like we mentioned above.

 How Do You Keep the Shed Temperature Controlled?